 Southwest Airlines allows only small, in-cabin pet travel

-Westjet - from Chicago, can fly hunting breeds before September 15
+Westjet - from Chicago, can fly hunting breeds to Canada before September 15

 Canadian Inadmissability If you are prohibited from entering Canada (see below, Operational Bulletin 389, below)

-Importation of Trophy Birds Getting your trophies through Customs
+Importation of Trophy Birds Getting your trophies through US Customs

 Field Care of Trophy Waterfowl & Birds Properly preserving your trophies